panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 Surrogate pairs are not comfortable.
 You have to handle them as special cases when dealing with strings in JavaScript, as described below in the article.

 However, UTF-16 is memory efficient.
-99% of the processed characters are from BPM, which requires one code unit.
+99% of the processed characters are from BMP, which requires one code unit.

 ### 2.5 Combining marks